DinoHub-SubT/dsta_deploy/docs/launch-ugv.md

 ### 3. Access Docker Container

-If you are using an Azure VM, remember to remote-desktop into the VM first.
+        # ssh into the remote Azure VM (if not already logged in)
+        # -- if you are not using Azure, you may skip this step.
+        ssh azure.ugv1

+        # enter the docker shell container (if not already joined)
-If you are not using docker containers, you may skip this step.
+        # -- if you are not using Docker, you may skip this step.
+        docker-join.bash --name sim-shell

 ### 4. Edit Launch Files